Details

 I did like both leads as individual characters.
 Seeing Do Hyeon Jung open up to others and start to understand different perspectives was fun.
 Lee Mi Ran slowly learning how to love herself was touching.
 Their partnership was great and I adored the whole gym community they formed.
 While I loved Roy (or do I just love Kim Kwon?), I did feel like he was out of place more often than not.

-Overall, I am annoyed at the marketing of the drama because whatever the picture the poster, genres and trailers paint has nothing to do with the reality of what the drama actually is.
+Overall, I am annoyed at the marketing of the drama because whatever we talk about the poster, genres and trailers, they have nothing to do with the reality of what the drama actually is.
 If they were more truthful to the content with their advertisement, I’d for sure enjoy it more.

 Was this review helpful to you?